-Uh oh: Silicon Valley is building a Chinese-style social credit system
+Uh-oh: Silicon Valley is building a Chinese-style social credit system

 Public shaming is also part of China’s social credit system.
 Pictures of blacklisted people in one city were shown between videos on TikTok in a trial, and the addresses of blacklisted citizens were shown on a map on WeChat.

 Some Western press reports imply that the Chinese populace is suffocating in a nationwide Skinner box of oppressive behavioral modification.
 But some Chinese are unaware that it even exists.
 And many others actually like the idea.
-One survey found that 80 percent of Chinese citizens surveyed either somewhat or strongly approve of social credit system.
+One survey found that 80% of Chinese citizens surveyed either somewhat or strongly approve of social credit system.

 It can happen here